 - The carrier ended up keeping 56%, which doesn’t benefit employees

-- With BeneRe, commissions and premiums go down, and anything left over goes back to employee benefits programs, not the industry
+- With BeneRe, commissions and premiums go down, and anything left over goes back to employee benefits programs, not the traditional carrier

 - BeneRe gives you the transparency you need to make better decisions for employee support